scyc92/music-recom/README.md

 ## Dependencies
 Ensure the following are installed before running the code:

-Python
+<li>Python
-Apache Kafka: For managing the real-time streaming data.
+<li>Apache Kafka: For managing the real-time streaming data.
-PySpark: For distributed data processing and machine learning.
+<li>PySpark: For distributed data processing and machine learning.
-Docker: To run and manage containerized services.
+<li>Docker: To run and manage containerized services.
-Kafka-Python: Python client for interacting with Kafka.
+<li>Kafka-Python: Python client for interacting with Kafka.
 Other necessary libraries and frameworks include Spark Streaming, Kafka Streams, Zookeeper, and standard Python libraries such as Pandas and Scikit-learn.

 ## Credits